mariiaromaniuk/Mastermind/README.md

 * Hints: a player has an option to use AI to set the row for him/her and the option to set the last guess.
 * Option to generate a secret code locally in case if internet connection is not available.
 * Numbers represented as colored pegs with numbers titled on them for convenience.
+* A player can use a keyboard instead of GUI buttons to control the game.
+* The timer countdown is agjusted depending on the game difficulty level.
 * Option to save the game progress to the file or open saved game.
-* A player can use a keyboard instead of GUI buttons to control the game.
 * Sound effects, detailed user manual, and UML diagrams.

 ## AI Implementation